pete08/ngessence-v3/README.md

 ## Project Overview
 This is part of Codecademy's JS FullStack path covering React Redux Store State.

-This is the FlashCards app.
+This is the NGEssence app.
 Its goal is to allow users access to Topic related Flash Cards.
 After a user creates a Topic, the user creates Quizzes within each Topic.
 Each Quiz is completed through creation Flash Cards.
 Each Flash Card consists of both a *Front* and *Back*.

 End user can then access Quizzes either through the population of Quizzes or through each Topic.